mtlynch/mediagoblin/docs/source/siteadmin/deploying.rst

 These are the packages needed for PostgreSQL::

-    # Debian and co.
+    # Debian
     sudo apt install postgresql python3-psycopg2

-    # Fedora and co.
+    # Fedora
     sudo dnf install postgresql postgresql-server python3-psycopg2

-Fedora and co. also requires that you initialize and start the PostgreSQL database with a few commands.
+Fedora also requires that you initialize and start the PostgreSQL database with a few commands.
 The following commands are not needed on a Debian-based platform, however::

-    # Feora and co.
+    # Feora
     sudo /usr/bin/postgresql-setup initdb
     sudo systemctl enable postgresql
     sudo systemctl start postgresql